isomerpages/enterprisesg-sac-old/_about/03c-inspection-body-technical-committees.md

 ---
-# Comment: This page uses 'committee' layout to organise the content below.
-Switch to 'leftnav-page-content' if you want the content to be displayed as written below.
 layout: committee
-title: Inspection Body Technical Committees
+title: 'Inspection Body Technical Committees'
 permalink: /about/our-organisation-and-structure/inspection-body-technical-committees
-collection_name: about
-second_nav_title: "Our Organisation And Structure"
+third_nav_title: 'Our Organisation And Structure'

 ---

 There are 4 Technical Committees supporting the Inspection Body Accreditation scheme.